panarchus/EveryRealm/content/post/2016-02-08-bbi_beer_fests.md

 -  Latrine Street
 -  …

 Alright, not the best names ever made, so if you have any better ones let me know.
-That said, this is never going to happen - by me, anyways - because at this point in the discussion that my buddy had the best idea yet:
+That said, this is never going to happen - by me, anyways - because at this point in the discussion my buddy had the best idea yet:

 ### Idea 4:
 It is simple, yet satisfying.
 It’s a marvelous concept that will revolutionize the beer-drinking world.
 Just follow these simple steps:

-Look up the Microbrews you’re interested in and see which ones are available near you (liquor stores).
+1. Look up the Microbrews you’re interested in and see which ones are available near you (liquor stores).

-1. Go to those liquor stores.
+2. Go to those liquor stores.
-2. Buy the beer you want.
+3. Buy the beer you want.
-3. Go home.
+4. Go home.
 5. Drink.

 Boom, baby!
 A beer festival at home, for your convenience!
 You don’t even need to advertise it: just shoot an mass text off to some of your friends, acquaintances, coworkers, people-you’re-interested-in-talking-about-politics-and-religion-with, ex-girlfriends, whoever and they’ll all come parading down your street.
 If you’re really conniving, you can charge a cover to your abode, but remember to send me a royalty check!